prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 4. Rule 8 shall not apply to Applications to opt out and to Applications to withdraw made pursuant to this Rule 5.

 5. The Registrar shall as soon as practicable enter the Application to opt out in the register.
-Subject to  paragraph  6, the opt -out which meets the requirements laid down in this Rule shall be regarded as effective from the date of entry in the register.
+Subject to  paragraph  6, the opt-out which meets the requirements laid down in this Rule shall be regarded as effective from the date of entry in the register.
 If the requirements recorded in the register are missing or incorrect, a correction may be lodged with the Registry.
 The date of entry of the correction shall be noted in the register.
 The opt-out shall be effective from the date of correction.

-6. In the event that an action has been commenced before the Court in respect of a patent and/or an application co ntained in an Application to opt out prior to the date of entry of the Application  to opt out  in the register  or prior to the date of correction pursuant to paragraph  5, the Application to opt out shall be ineffective in respect of the patent and/or applic ation in question , irrespective of whether the action is pending or has been concluded .
+6. In the event that an action has been commenced before the Court in respect of a patent and/or an application contained in an Application to opt out prior to the date of entry of the Application  to opt out in the register or prior to the date of correction pursuant to paragraph  5, the Application to opt out shall be ineffective in respect of the patent and/or application in question , irrespective of whether the action is pending or has been concluded .

-7. A proprietor of a patent or an application the subject of an opt -out pursuant to this Rule may lodge an Application to withdraw in respect of the patent or applicati on, but not in respect of different states for  which the European patent has been granted or which have been designated in the application .
+7. A proprietor of a patent or an application the subject of an opt-out pursuant to this Rule may lodge an Application to withdraw in respect of the patent or application, but not in respect of different states for which the European patent has been granted or which have been designated in the application .
 The Application  to withdraw  shall contain the particulars in accordance with paragraph  3.
 The Registrar shall as soon as practicable enter the Application to withdraw in the register and the withdrawal shall be regarded as effective from the date of entry in the register.
-Paragraph s 1(a) and 5 shall apply mutatis mutandis .
+Paragraphs 1(a) and 5 shall apply mutatis mutandis .

-8. In the event that an action has been comm enced before a court of a Contracting Member State  in a matter over which the Court also has jurisdiction pursuant to Article  32 of the Agreement  in respect of a patent or application contained in an Application to withdraw, prior to the entry  of the Appli cation to withdraw  in the register  or any time before the date pursuant to paragraph  5, the Application to withdraw shall be ineffective in respect of the patent or application in question , irrespective of whether the action is pending or has been concluded.
+8. In the event that an action has been commenced before a court of a Contracting Member State  in a matter over which the Court also has jurisdiction pursuant to Article 32 of the Agreement in respect of a patent or application contained in an Application to withdraw, prior to the entry  of the Application to withdraw  in the register or any time before the date pursuant to paragraph 5, the Application to withdraw shall be ineffective in respect of the patent or application in question , irrespective of whether the action is pending or has been concluded.

-9. Where an application for a European patent subject to an opt -out pursuant to this Rule proceeds to grant  as a European patent with unitary effect  the opt -out shall be deemed to have been  withdrawn  and the Registrar shall as soon as practicable enter the withdrawal in the register .
+9. Where an application for a European patent subject to an opt-out pursuant to this Rule proceeds to grant  as a European patent with unitary effect  the opt -out shall be deemed to have been  withdrawn  and the Registrar shall as soon as practicable enter the withdrawal in the register .

 10. A patent or application the subject of an Application to withdraw which has been entered on the register may not thereafter be the subject of a further Application to opt out.